evidence-dev/evidence/sites/docs/docs/tutorial/create-a-page.md

 ```

 Save the page, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser and refresh if neccesary.

+Evidence 'hot reloads' when you save your file by default, so you should get immediate feedback.

 You should now be able to see your new page, which looks like this: